List of presidents of Guinea-Bissau

 This article lists the presidents of Guinea-Bissau, since the establishment of the office of president in 1973.

-Since Guinea-Bissau's unilateral declaration of independence from Portugal on 24 September 1973, there have been six presidents, five acting presidents and three interim military leaders.
-The current holder of the office is Umaro Sissoco Embaló, who took office on 27 February 2020 after being elected in the 2019 presidential election.
+Since Guinea-Bissau's unilateral declaration of independence from Portugal on 24 September 1973, there have been six presidents, six acting presidents and five interim military leaders.
+The current transitional president is General Horta Inta-A Na Man, who was appointed on 27 November 2025 following a coup d'état.

 Term limits

 As of 2021, there is a two-term limit for the president in the Constitution of Guinea-Bissau.
 The term limit has not been met by any president yet.